 Signals That Show Up During Excitement or Affection

-When your dog is happy to see you, their body language becomes unmistakable, ranging from that adorable full-body wiggle that starts at their nose and ripples all the way to their tail, to the more challenging habit of jumping up to greet you at face level.
+When your dog is happy to see you, their body language can be unmistakable.
+Whether it’s that adorable full-body wiggle that starts at their nose and ripples all the way to their tail, to the less cute habit of jumping up to greet you at face level.

-These enthusiastic displays, while sometimes overwhelming, are your dog’s way of expressing genuine affection and excitement.
+Although sometimes overwhelming, these displays are your dog’s way of expressing real affection and happiness.

-Understanding the difference between a gentle lean into your leg, which shows trust and bonding, versus launching their full weight at you, which needs redirection, helps you respond appropriately to your dog’s emotional state.
+Understanding the difference between a gentle lean into your leg that shows trust and bonding or a full weight launch at you that needs to be redirected can help you respond to your dog’s emotional state.

 The Full-Body Wiggle and What It Means for Your Bond

-Few sights warm a dog owner’s heart quite like the full-body wiggle, that joyous serpentine motion where your dog’s entire frame wags from nose to tail.
+There are few things that warm a dog owner’s heart more than seeing the full-body wiggle, that delightful dance where your dog wags his entire body from nose to tail.

 - Loose, fluid movements indicate relaxation and comfort in your presence